Beautiful Smiles for a Beautiful New Mexico

 David Chodosh, DDS

-Looking for a Same Day Emergency Dentist in Albuquerque?
+Looking for Same Day Emergency Dentistry in Albuquerque?

-Dr. Boyd Newsome and Dr. Mara Shindell are ready and willing to provide you same day emergency dental treatment at a moment’s notice!
+Dr. Boyd Newsome is ready and willing to provide you same day emergency dental treatment at a moment’s notice!

 Do you have a dental emergency?
 Are you in need of a same day emergency dentist?
 Are you looking for a highly qualified, dependable emergency dental provider in Albuquerque?
 If you answered yes to these questions, Riverpoint Family, Cosmetic and Implant Dentistry has you covered!